Devon-du-Toit/Linear-Algebra/Matrix Transformation/README.md

 - Standard Basis for R<sup>n</sup>

-- Image of a subsetunder a transformation
+- Image of a subset under a transformation

 - Pre-image